Blood sugar imbalances are behind the vast majority of chronic health and mood disorders.

-Nature has designed a number of support systems for us within the herbal kingdom that has been traditionally been used to support digestion and blood sugar balance.
+Nature has designed a number of support systems within the herbal kingdom that have traditionally been used to support digestion and blood sugar balance.
 Today's science has now proven that these herbs perform these functions quite well.

 The following recipe ingredients are listed in the order of effectiveness based on the volume of each herb required to produce a 50% reduction in albumin glycation when challenged with fructose.

 What this means in layman's terms, is that the herb or spice is effective at lowering blood sugar levels when challenged by celebration food and drink.

 I have selected the most effective on the list based on the volume of each required to produce a 50% reduction in glycation, with the herbs listed at the top of the chart requiring the least quantity of leaf, powder, or extract to be effective.

 This is by no means an entirely definitive list, in that many other factors, besides those tested in the study, play a role in managing blood sugar levels, such as combining fats and oils with starches or fruit.

 Therefore, this is just a general idea of an herb's effectiveness, so you have some concept of what herb or spice you can add to your recipes to assist your body, and that of your loved ones, to manage holiday food and drink better.

 Listed by volume, with the lowest quantity of the herb or spice required to be equally effective at the top and continuing to the greater volumes per ingredient as you go down the list.

 Apple Pie Spice (apple pie spice (cinnamon bark, nutmeg seed, and Jamaican allspice fruit)